polar-app/polar-app/docs/SHARING.md

 # Use Cases

 ## Sharing Documents between users

 ## Private Moderated Groups

 ## Private Moderated with Teams

 ## Public Groups

+End users can search for groups by name, tags and rank (descending).

+They then have the list of groups in their folders sidebar and can interact with them directly.
+Adding documents to the their document repo.